Logo Icon

 Check Out: CLAT Marks vs Rank

-Legal Reasoning Questions for CLAT Passage 3
+CLAT Legal Reasoning Questions With Answers Passage 3

 Recently, a celebrated author published a novel describing violence and sexuality.
 Some sections of society have hailed the book as an honest and unflinching exploration of human nature, while others have criticized it as obscene and corrupting.
 The courts are now tasked with determining whether or not the novel should be classified as obscene.
 The main tests applied by the courts for deciding on obscenity are the "Hicklin Test" and the "Community Standards Test."